makersacademy/airport_challenge/README.md

 * Added code to methods to add planes to array when they land and remove them when they take off

 * Wrote rspec test for expecting error message when it's full but this did not fail before code had been written therefore rewrote it to fail

+* Wrote feature test to check error message was created

+* Added private method for full so this could be called within the land(plane) method -- checked all tests are now working